Baowen-L/copy/content/authors/admin/_index.md

 highlight_name: false
 ---

-In April 2024, I successfully defended my doctoral dissertation at the Université de Montréal and earned the highest distinction of “Exceptional”, the top honor for a PhD dissertation at the university.
+In April 2024, I successfully defended my doctoral dissertation at the Université de Montréal and earned the highest distinction of “Exceptional”.
 I will soon begin my postdoctoral fellowship at the Université du Québec à Montréal, working with Professor Allison Harell.

 I do research at the intersection of political science and psychology.
 I am interested in understanding how culture can shape citizens' political attitudes and behavior, with a regional focus on Greater China.
 My PhD dissertation investigates the influence of Confucianism on negativity biases and gender gaps in political participation.